Reemployment and Eligibility Assessment

 The U.S. Congress and President Obama have reauthorized the federal extensions of Unemployment Insurance (UI) benefits for another year and the Reemployment and Eligibility Assessment program associated with those extensions.
 Please visit the New Developments on Federal Unemployment Extensions page for the latest information.

 Federal legislation continues the requirements for the receipt of extension benefits.
-If you are starting Tier 1 or Tier 2 of an extension, it means you must report in-person to your scheduled appointment at your designated One-Stop Career Center for Reemployment and Eligibility Assessment Services (REA).
+If you are starting Tier 1 or Tier 2 of an extension, it means you must report in-person to your scheduled appointment at your designated America’s Job Center of CaliforniaSM (AJCC), formerly known as One-Stop Career Centers, for Reemployment and Eligibility Assessment Services (REA).

 Reemployment activities include:

 - an overview of the services provided at a local AJCC,

 - and more to help prepare individuals to return to work.

 This information applies to you if you meet all of the following criteria:

 - You receive Federal Unemployment Extension benefits, and

 - You started or transitioned to Tier 1 or Tier 2 of Emergency Unemployment Compensation (EUC) benefits on or after March 23, 2012.